goforward-z/horiseon/README.md

 3.Result:

-The link of the deployed application: https://goforward-z.github.io/horiseon/
+The link to the deployed application: https://goforward-z.github.io/horiseon/

-The link of the GitHub repository: https://github.com/goforward-z/horiseon.git
+The link to the GitHub repository: https://github.com/goforward-z/horiseon.git